pallavikalshetti/Pro-Tasker-Backend/README.md

 User Authentication
 POST /api/auth/register  - Register a new user
-POST /api/auth/login   - Login and receive a JWT token Projects
+POST /api/auth/login   - Login and receive a JWT token

+Projects
 GET /api/projects  -  Get all projects created by the logged-in user POST /api/projects  -  Create a new project
 GET /api/projects/:id  -  Get details of a specific project PUT /api/projects/:id  -  Update a project
 DELETE /api/projects/:id  -  Delete a project

 Tasks
-POST /api/projects/:projectId/tasks  -  Create a new task within a project GET /api/projects/:projectId/tasks  -  Get all tasks in a project PUT /api/tasks/:id  -  Update a task
+POST /api/tasks/project/:projectId  -  Create a new task within a project GET /api/tasks/project/:projectId  -  Get all tasks in a project GET /api/tasks/:id  -  Get a specific/single task
+PUT /api/tasks/:id  -  Update a task
 DELETE /api/tasks/:id  -  Delete a task

 # Authentication
 JWT Authentication is used to protect routes that require user login.
 The token is passed in the Authorization header as Bearer <token> for protected API endpoints.
+# Authorization: Bearer <your_token_here>
 To test endpoints requiring authentication, add the JWT token to the Authorization header of your API requests.
 Password Security: All passwords are hashed using bcrypt before being stored in MongoDB.
 Ownership-based Authorization:
 Users can only access or modify their own projects and tasks.
 Middleware checks token and ownership on every protected route.
-# Authorization: Bearer <your_token_here>

 # Running the Application